 Crying as a Healthy Part of Grief

-Grieving is immensely taxing on the body, and impacts us within every area of our lives.
-We are affected physically, mentally, emotionally, spiritually and even financially.
+Grieving is immensely taxing on the body and impacts us in every area of our lives.
+We are affected physically, mentally, emotionally, spiritually, and even financially.
 Most of all, we feel the immediate absence of our pets impact within our lives when they leave us through physical death or other means.

 It makes sense then, that after experiencing the death of a companion animal we would grieve their absence.
 We adjust our daily routines around their needs.
 For example, even before feeding ourselves we commonly feed the dog, play with the cat, or head out to the pasture to provide hay for our horses.

 When we cry, our bodies are releasing the energy held inside.
 Grief is never within a box, meaning that one grief experience impacts and can influence the way we experience grief later on in our lives.
 If we held our tears inside and attempted to stuff our emotional expression, it could lead to much more traumatic grief experience down the line.

 If we don't allow ourselves an emotional release, our bodies will attempt to figure that out for us.
 The body is constantly regulating itself to achieve homeostasis.
 For example, we sweat when we are too hot in order to cool off, and we shiver when we are too cold in an attempt to warm up.